-TX and RX antennas are connected to two separate connectors (shown in the rear panel view), and there must be adequate isolation of 75 dB UHF or 85 dB VHF between them.
-If only one antenna through a duplexer is connected, at least 75 dB UHF or 85 dB VHF isolation between the TX and RX antenna ports is required.
+TX and RX antennas are connected to two separate connectors (shown in the rear panel view), If only one antenna through a duplexer is connected,

 Caution: Please ensure that all power is switched off before disconnecting the TX antenna.

 1. Duplexer Selection